 5 Dogs Who Love Sleep Just As Much As You Do

-If there's a silver lining to the self isolation imposed on society right now, it's that there are a lot of dogs getting extra walks and extra cuddles all over the world right now.
+If there's a silver lining to the increase in the amount of time we stayed home last year it's that a lot of dogs benefited from extra walks and extra cuddles all over the world.

 Whilst few dogs will knock back extra cuddles or the company of their favourite humans, not all dogs will be impressed by the extra activity being imposed on them.